How a Washing Machine Works Published 17/01/2011

 So the machine works by agitating your clothes in warm, soapy water.
 Let’s from the flow of water as it comes through.
 From the back we’ve got a hot water and a cold water inlet.
 You may just be using the cold water and not the hot, and these solenoid valves open to let the water flow through into our detergent drawer.
 The detergent is washed down through this pipe and into the drum.

 Now the drum itself is really two drums: there’s this outer plastic water tight tub and inner metal drum with the holes in it that the water can flow through.
 As the water sits in the bottom of the drum, its heated up by this element, looks very much like a kettle element, and as the water fills up, this pressure chamber here fills and squeezes air up to our water level regulator which, when there’s enough water in the drum, tells the solenoid valves to switch off and stop the water flow.

 Now, you can also see that we have this very large weight, this counter balance weight on the front of the drum and there’s another one here on the top.
 They’re just to give the whole thing a bit of stability and to stop the machine wondering off out the door when it’s on its fastest spin cycle.

-And here we have our motor, which is bolted to the bottom of the tub and that acts as another counter weight.
+Here we have our motor, which is bolted to the bottom of the tub and that acts as another counter weight.
 That’s turning our belt and pulley which is attached to the drum through the water tight seal and a set of bearings.
 When it’s time for the machine to empty, out drain pump here, that just pumps away our waste water up through our waste pipe.
-And you can see on the front of the pump housing here, we just have a little fluff filter, that catches any debris, stops going through the pump.
+You can see on the front of the pump housing here, we just have a little fluff filter, that catches any debris, stops going through the pump.